 Welcome to HEI

-Hydrate Energy International (HEI) is one of the world's leading consultancies for unconventional gas resources, particularly natural gas hydrate (NGH).
+Hydrate Energy International LLC (HEI) is one of the world's leading consultancies for unconventional gas resources, particularly natural gas hydrate (NGH).
 HEI is well known within the hydrate research community for integrating high-quality science with industrial perspectives.
 HEI is dedicated to research and development in this rapidly emerging field.
 Our clients include government agencies, contractors working directly for government agencies, and companies in the United States, Latin America, Europe, and Asia.
 HEI is focused on activities leading to the safe and environmentally responsible commercial extraction of natural gas from gas hydrate.
 HEI conducts assessments based on valid science and economics, and on the effect of hydrate on drilling safety and seafloor stability.

 HEI delivers special expertise in a broad range of consulting services bearing on natural gas and gas hydrates.
 These include: